Frequently Asked Questions

 Our postdoctoral salaries are competitive with other Department of Energy laboratories and with industry.
 Postdocs also receive full benefits, including a 401(k), holidays, paid vacation, sick leave, and health insurance.
-A complete description of the benefits can be found by following the “Benefits” link at the top of LLNL’s careers website main page.
+A complete description of the benefits can be found on the LLNL Benefits website.

 How might working at LLNL advance my career?